-If you are in agreement with your child having a Biometric Image taken please complete the biometric consent form and bring with you along with all other completed forms to your allocated induction session or if you are unable to attend this please return the biometric consent form to the Finance Department.
+If you are in agreement with your child having a Biometric Image taken please complete the biometric consent form and return to The Warriner School Finance Department by Friday 23rd June 2023.
+These images will be taken on their first day at school in September.